miguelaferreira/gitbook/devex-cli/terraform.md

 Secrets are terraform resources that contain sensitive material and because of that it's good to re-generate them periodically.
 There are many terraform providers and each defines resources that can be seen as secrets.
-The tool has a default list of what resources are secrets that should keep evolving.
+The tool has a default list of what resources are considered secrets, and that list should keep evolving overtime.
-The default list is defined in a [configuration file](https://github.com/miguelaferreira/devex-cli/blob/main/src/main/resources/application.yml).
+The default list is defined in a [configuration file](https://github.com/miguelaferreira/devex-cli/blob/main/src/main/resources/application.yml) in the tool's git repository.
 Feel free to open pull-requests to add new secrets to the default list.

-However, it is possible to overwrite the list at runtime by setting a comma separated list of resource types in the variable `TERRAFORM_SECRETS`.
+It is also possible to overwrite the list at runtime by setting a comma separated list of resource types in the variable `TERRAFORM_SECRETS`.
 In the following command we overwrite the list of secrets the tool will consider as secrets.
 ```text
 TERRAFORM_SECRETS="aws_iam_access_key,tls_private_key,random_password" devex terraform taint-secrets MODULE